Exploring the Use of Large Language Models for Reference-Free Text Quality Evaluation: An Empirical Study: Method

 \section{Method}

-We explore two different paradigms, i.e., \textit{Individual Score} and \textit{Pairwise Comparison} for text evaluation using ChatGPT or text-davinci series models in a reference-free mode.
-Individual Score aims to assess the quality of a single text and provide a numerical score, while Pairwise Comparison focuses on the relative quality of two texts and requires a direct comparison to determine which text is superior.
-Within the Individual Score paradigm, two methods are typically exploited to derive the score: \textit{Explicit Score}, obtained through direct text generation, and \textit{Implicit Score}, obtained through the token probabilities outputted by the model.
+We explore two different reference-free paradigms, i.e., \textit{Individual Score} and \textit{Pairwise Comparison} for text evaluation using ChatGPT and text-davinci models.
+Individual Score assesses the quality of a single text by a numerical score, while Pairwise Comparison focuses on the relative quality of two texts and requires a direct comparison to determine which one is superior.
+Within the Individual Score paradigm, two methods are typically exploited: \textit{Explicit Score}, obtained through direct text generation, and \textit{Implicit Score}, obtained through the token probabilities outputted by the model.